songpipi/R2M/README.md

 Prepare Data
 ----------------------
-1. Download the MSCOCO/GCC descriptions from [here](http://cocodataset.org/)/[here](https://ai.google.com/research/ConceptualCaptions/download).
-Download the Shutterstock descriptions by running:
+1. Download the MSCOCO or GCC descriptions from [here](http://cocodataset.org/) or [here](https://ai.google.com/research/ConceptualCaptions/download).
+Or download the Shutterstock descriptions by running:
     ```
     python preprocessing/crawl_descriptions.py
     ```